Editor Frequently Asked Questions (FAQ)

 Do you also write?

 Yes!
-I write both fiction (short stories, mainly mysteries and horror) and non-fiction (articles on disability, the evolution of language, personal essays, and more).
+I write both fiction (short stories, mainly mysteries, sci fi, and horror) and non-fiction (articles on disability, the evolution of language, personal essays, and more).

 In addition, I read widely and diversely, both classics and contemporary, and keep up with the evolution of language and publishing norms and standards.
 I also read books of the craft of writing to understand plot, pacing, setting, character development, and story and world building.